-4.10.150 Audit protest.
+4.10.1650 Audit or estimated tax protest.

-- A. If the remote seller or marketplace facilitator wishes to dispute the amount of the estimate, or the results of an examination or audit, the remote seller or marketplace facilitator must file a written protest with the Commission, within thirty (30) calendar days of the date of the notice of estimated tax or results of an audit or examination.
+- A. If the remote seller or marketplace facilitator wishes to dispute the amount of the estimate, or the results of an examination or audit, the remote seller or marketplace facilitator must file a written protest with the Commission, within thirty calendar days of the date of the notice of estimated tax or results of an audit or examination.
 The protest must set forth: - 1.
 The remote seller's or marketplace facilitator's justification for reducing or increasing the estimated tax amount, including any missing sales tax returns for the periods estimated; or - 2.
-The remote seller's or marketplace facilitator's reasons for challenging the examination or audit results. - B. In processing the protest, the Commission may hold an informal meeting or hearing with the remote seller or marketplace facilitator, either on its own or upon request of the remote seller or marketplace facilitator, and may also require that the remote seller or marketplace facilitator submit to an audit, if one was not previously conducted or a more formal audit, if an estimation audit was previously performed. - C. The Commission shall make a final written determination on the remote seller's or marketplace facilitator's protest and mail a copy of the determination to the remote seller or marketplace facilitator. - D. If a written protest is not filed within thirty (30) days of the date of the notice of estimated tax or the result of a review, audit, or examination, then the estimated tax, review, audit, or examination result shall be final, due and payable to the Commission.
+The remote seller's or marketplace facilitator's reasons for challenging the examination or audit results. - B. In processing the protest, the Commission may hold an informal meeting or hearing with the remote seller or marketplace facilitator, either on its own or upon request of the remote seller or marketplace facilitator, and may also require that the remote seller or marketplace facilitator submit to an audit, if one was not previously conducted, or a more formal audit, if an estimation audit was previously performed. - C. The Commission shall make a final written determination on the remote seller's or marketplace facilitator's protest and mail a copy of the determination to the remote seller or marketplace facilitator. - D. If a written protest is not filed within thirty days of the date of the notice of estimated tax or the result of a review, audit, or examination, then the estimated tax, review, audit, or examination result shall be final, due and payable to the Commission.

-4.10.160 Penalties and interest for late filing.
+4.10.1760 Penalties and interest for late filing.

-- A. A late filing fee of twenty-five dollars (\$25) per month (or quarter) shall be added to all late-filed sales tax reports in addition to interest and penalties. - B. Delinquent sales tax bear interest at the rate of fifteen percent (15%) per annum until paid. - C. In addition, delinquent sales tax shall be subject to an additional penalty of five percent (5%) per month, or fraction thereof, until a total of twenty percent (20%) of delinquent tax has been reached.
-The penalty does not bear interest. - D. Penalties and interest shall be assessed and collected in the same manner as the tax is assessed and collected, and applied first to penalties and interest, second to past due sales tax. - E. The filing of an incomplete return, or the failure to remit all tax, shall be treated as the filing of no return. - F. A penalty assessed under this section for the delinquent remittance of sales tax or failure to file a sales tax return may be waived by the Commission, upon written application of the remote seller or marketplace facilitator accompanied by a payment of all delinquent sales tax, interest, and penalty otherwise owed by the remote seller or marketplace facilitator, within forty-five (45) calendar days after the date of delinquency.
-A remote seller or marketplace facilitator may not be granted more than one (1) waiver of penalty under this subsection in any one calendar year.
-The Commission shall report such waivers of penalty to the taxing jurisdiction, in writing.
+- A. A late filing fee of twenty-five dollars per month, or a fraction thereof, shall be added to all late-filed sales tax reports, until a total of one-hundred dollars has been reached. (or quarter) shall be added to all late-filed sales tax reports in addition to interest and penalties.
+An incomplete return shall be treated as the filing of no return. - B. Delinquent sales tax bears interest at the rate of fifteen percent per annum until paid. - C. In addition, delinquent sales tax shall be subject to an additional penalty of five percent per month, or fraction thereof, until a total of twenty percent of delinquent tax has been reached.
+The penalty does not bear interest. - D. Penalties and interest shall be assessed and collected in the same manner as the tax is assessed and collected, and applied first to penalties and interest, second to past due sales tax.

+- E. The filing of an incomplete return, or the failure to remit all tax, shall be treated as the filing of no return. - F. A penalty assessed under this section for the delinquent remittance of sales tax or failure to file a sales tax return may be waived by the Commission, upon written application of the remote seller or marketplace facilitator accompanied by a payment of all delinquent sales tax, interest, and penalty otherwise owed by the remote seller or marketplace facilitator, within forty-five calendar days after the date of delinquency.
+A remote seller or marketplace facilitator may not be granted more than one waiver of penalty under this subsection in any one calendar year, in accordance with the Commission's penalty waiver policy.
+The Commission shall report such waivers of penalty to the taxingmember jurisdiction, in writing.